• Ask Aino

 Read more about each tip here

-You can easily block your card in the DNB Bedrift mobile bank app should you need it.
+You can easily block your card in the DNB Bedrift mobile banking app if you need to.

 Here are some tips:

-• Update the Brønnøysund register with correct information about the company
+• Update the Brønnøysund Register Centre with correct information about the company

 IBAN stands for International Bank Account Number and is an international standard for account numbers.
-You can find the IBAN on your bank statement or by using the IBAN calculator.
+You can find your IBAN account number on your account statement or by using the IBAN calculator.

-BIC stands for Bank Identifier Code and is the code that identifies the bank.
-BIC is also called SWIFT, and is required when making payments to a number of countries, and always when using IBAN.
+BIC stands for Bank Identifier Code, and is the code that identifies the bank.
+BIC is also called SWIFT, and is required for payments to a number of countries, and always when using IBAN.

-• BIC/SWIFT addresses consist of 8 or 11 characters
+• BIC/SWIFT addresses consist of eight or 11 characters

 • DNB's BIC (SWIFT) address is DNBANOKKXXX

-Check with the sender if they’ve entered the correct details To receive money from abroad, the send will need:
+Check with the sender that they have entered the correct information.
+For you to receive money from abroad, the sender needs:

 • Your IBAN